dimagi/commcare-cloud/docs/setup/new_environment.md

     Enter a strong password when prompted, and save this password somewhere safe as you will need it for any future changes to this file, as well as when you deploy and configuration changes to this machine.

+    More information on ansible vault can be found in the [Ansible help pages](https://docs.ansible.com/ansible/latest/user_guide/vault.html).

-You can read more about the files contained in environments folder [here](../commcare-cloud/env/index.md).
+    You can read more about how we use this vault file [here](https://github.com/dimagi/commcare-cloud/blob/master/src/commcare_cloud/ansible/README.md#managing-secrets-with-vault).

 ### Add passwords to the vault file